Ilulissat Airport: Airlines and destinations

+Icelandair (then domestically branded as Air Iceland), began twice-weekly flights to Reykjavík-Keflavík in 2009 using Dash 8 aircraft.
+As of 2025, it continues to be the only international route to Ilullissat.

 Air Greenland operates government contract flights to villages in the Disko Bay area.
 These mostly cargo flights are not featured in the timetable, although they can be pre-booked.
 Departure times for these flights as specified during booking are by definition approximate, with the settlement service optimized on the fly depending on local demand for a given day.
 Settlement flights in the Disko Bay and Aasiaat archipelago areas are operated only during winter and spring.
 During summer and autumn, communication between settlements is by sea only, serviced by Diskoline.